-- If floodwater entered your fields, consult with your State Department of Agriculture and industry and/or local Extension specialist for guidance on how to proceed.
-The FDA recommends determining the source of floodwaters (and likelihood that they carried human pathogens), letting fields dry before reworking, and testing for pathogens.
+- If floodwater entered your fields, consult your local U.S. Food and Drug Administration (FDA) office and State, industry, and/or local Extension specialists for guidance on how to proceed.
+The U.S. FDA recommends determining the source of floodwaters (and likelihood that they carried human pathogens), letting fields dry before reworking, and testing for pathogens.
 Other specialists suggest a 30- to 60-day wait period to reduce bacterial contamination of soil.
 Chemical contamination may require a longer waiting period depending on the chemical and the level of contamination. - Collect soil samples throughout the flooded portion of your fields and test them for known contaminants and general chemical contamination.
-For more information about soil testing, see: - Alabama Cooperative Extension System Submitting Samples for Soil Testing website - -Clemson University Cooperative Extension Service Soil Testing website - Louisiana State University AgCenter Soil Testing and Plant Analysis Lab website - -Mississippi State University Extension Service Soil Testing website - North Carolina Department of Agriculture and Consumer Services Agronomic Services - Soil Testing website - -University of Florida IFAS Extension Soil Testing website - University of Georgia College of Agricultural and Environmental Sciences Laboratory Services website - -Virginia Tech Soil Testing Lab website - See FDA Guidance for Industry: Guide to Minimize Microbial Food Safety Hazards for Fresh Fruits and Vegetables. - Take measures to avoid cross-contamination between flooded and nonflooded fields.
+For more information about soil testing, see: - Alabama Cooperative Extension System Submitting Samples for Soil Testing website - -Clemson University Cooperative Extension Service Soil Testing website - Louisiana State University AgCenter Soil Testing and Plant Analysis Lab website - -Mississippi State University Extension Service Soil Testing website - North Carolina Department of Agriculture and Consumer Services Agronomic Services Soil Testing website - -University of Florida IFAS Extension Soil Testing website - University of Georgia College of Agricultural and Environmental Sciences Laboratory Services website - -Virginia Tech Soil Testing Lab website - See the FDA Guidance for Industry: Guide to Minimize Microbial Food Safety Hazards for Fresh Fruits and Vegetables. - Take measures to avoid cross-contamination between flooded and nonflooded fields.
 Do not use equipment in a nonflooded field that was used in a flooded field unless it has been cleaned and sanitized.